HMRC Mileage Rates 2021

 |Cars & vans||45p||25p|

-If you are an employee and use your private car for business mileage, you can receive an allowance based on the rates from your employer.
-If you want to know more about Mileage Allowance Payments (MAPs), take a look at our article on mileage allowance.
+If, as an employee, you use your private car for business mileage, you can receive an allowance based on the rates from your employer.
+If you want to know more about Mileage Allowance Payments (MAPs), check our article on mileage allowance.

-If your employer reimburses you at a lower rate than HMRC's advisory mileage rate, you can read our guide on how to claim Mileage Allowance Relief.
+If your employer reimburses you at a lower rate than HMRC's advisory mileage rate, head to our guide on how to claim Mileage Allowance Relief.

-If you are self-employed, you can claim tax deductions on your business mileage and other business-related travel expenses.
-There are two schemes for claiming business mileage - one is based on the above rates (known as the simplified expenses method) and the other based on actual vehicle expenses.
+As self-employed, you can claim tax deductions on your business mileage and other business-related travel expenses by using these HMRC mileage rates.
+There are two schemes for claiming business mileage - one is based on the above rates set by HMRC (known as the simplified expenses method) and the other is based on actual vehicle expenses.
 You can learn more about the rules that apply to you and how to claim mileage as a self-employed person.